Web Simulation

 10. Understand the Result: After reducing dimensions, observe that all points lie on the XY plane (Z = 0).
 This is the 2D projection - we've compressed 3D data into 2D by discarding the Z-coordinate.
 However, because most variance is in X and Y directions, we've preserved most of the information.
 The variance explained display confirms this - PC1 and PC2 together explain ~90% of the variance, so we've only lost ~10% of the information by reducing from 3D to 2D.
 This demonstrates the key benefit of PCA: it reduces dimensionality while minimizing information loss by focusing on the directions of maximum variance.

-Tip: The key insight to look for is how PCA preserves information by focusing on variance.
-In this simulation, the data has much more variance along the X and Y axes than along the Z axis.
-By projecting onto the XY plane (discarding Z), we preserve the dimensions with the most information (high variance) while discarding the dimension with the least information (low variance).
-This is why PC1 and PC2 together explain ~90% of the variance - most of the "action" in the data is in the XY plane.
-The dashed residual lines help visualize the reconstruction error - points far from the projection plane have large errors (long lines), while points near the plane have small errors (short lines).
-This geometric intuition - casting a shadow and finding the widest projection - is the core of PCA.
+What to look for: PCA preserves information by focusing on variance.
+Here the data has much more variance along X and Y than along Z, so projecting onto the XY plane (discarding Z) keeps the most-informative dimensions and drops the least.
+That is why PC1 and PC2 together explain ~90% of the variance — most of the "action" is in the XY plane.
+The dashed residual lines visualize reconstruction error: points far from the plane have long lines (large error), points near it have short lines.
+This shadow-casting intuition is the core of PCA.

 Parameters